ProchaLu/mdx-tricks/README.md

 <h3 id="the-criss-cross-top">The criss-cross top</h3>
 ```

 To avoid multiple tables of contents on a single HTML page, a table of contents can be built dynamically using React Context.
-The following example of this approach uses Next.js (App Router with React Server Components) and Tailwind CSS.
+The following example of this approach uses Next.js (App Router with React Server Components) and [`@next/mdx`](https://www.npmjs.com/package/@next/mdx).

 First, set up the components and Context: